 The global landscape of climate politics is undergoing a major transformation.
-Between 1965 and 2005, political pressure has lead the US to transition to a greener economy.
+Between 1965 and 2005, political pressure led the US to transition to a greener economy.
 This is because the United States used to have the highest per capita emissions for nearly four decades.
 Unfortunately, the country abandoned recently pulled out of the Paris Agreement.

 If it can keep its promises, China might become the next environmental leader.
 China’s emissions had already surpassed those of the U.S. in 2005.
 Since the mid-2000s, the country’s influence as a trade giant has increased.
 Its recently found commitment to the environment will certainly allow China to enter and influence markets, which could mark the beginning of a new era in Asia and globally.

 The impacts of a Chinese leadership on climate action